-It is the goal of this site to connect homeowners with solar panel installers looking to provide their customers with as much value as possible.
+The goal of this site is to connect homeowners with solar panel installers looking to provide their customers with as much value as possible.

 1. “Solar is too expensive.”
 In fact, the opposite is now true – millions of Americans can actually save money by getting most of their energy from a solar power system.

 2. “The only way to go solar is to sign a 15 or 20 year lease.”
 In recent years, a large number of homeowners have adopted solar via a lease.
 They would have saved much more had they obtained their own financing through government backed home improvement loans.

 3. “Solar is not efficient enough or the technology is not ready for mass adoption.”
 Solar cell technology has been capable of supplying enough energy for the average homeowner for decades now.
 Now is the time to “go solar”.

 4. “It will be more difficult to sell my home with a solar power system on it.”
 Another example in which the opposite is true.
 If you own your system, it will add value to your property and actually make it easier to sell your home.

 5. “Maintenance must be a hassle.”
 There is virtually no maintenance involved with the ongoing use of a solar power system.

 The most common myth about solar power is that it is too expensive.
 This may have been true 10 years ago, but not anymore.
 The cost of solar power today is easily less than what electric utilities charge.
 As displayed by the Cost of Electricity chart, a homeowner will pay many thousands more in electric bills over a 25 year period by not switching to solar power.